james-d-mitchell/gaplint/README.rst

 Any rule, including ``all``, can be suppressed for a specific line or for a whole file:

-* To supress a rule(s) for a given line, include the following after the line of code for which the rule is to be suppressed::
+* To suppress a rule(s) for a given line, include the following after the line of code for which the rule is to be suppressed::

    # gaplint: disable=<name_or_code>, <name_or_code> ...